adamdimopoulos/CMMCBlueprint/README.md

 # Microsoft CMMC Acceleration Program
 This resource is part of the Microsoft Cybersecurity Maturity Model Certification (CMMC) Acceleration Program.
 Go [here](https://aka.ms/CMMCResponse) to learn more about the program.

-# Azure Blueprint for CMMC Level 3
+# Azure Blueprint for CMMC Level 3 (Preview Release)
 This repository contains a sample Azure Blueprint for CMMC Level 3.
 When this Blueprint is assigned to a subscription or management group, the associated CMMC Level 3 artifacts will also be assigned.

 >_The Azure Blueprint for CMMC Level 3 is based upon available information to date and is provided as a sample resource only.
 Microsoft is not a CMMC accrediting body and thus cannot guarantee any outcome under the formal CMMC review process._